Local organization seeking financial help for dog found in dumpster

 "When we got him, the tail was tucked between his legs," said Shipalia.
 "He was really scared, [and] not sure what was going on.”

 Oscar was found in a dumpster, starving and was suffering from a skin infection.
-The people who found him knew Cari and Luvnoupz were the ones to call.
+The people who found him knew Cari and Luvnpupz were the ones to call.

 Oscar was placed under quarantine, received medicine and lots of food to get the healing process underway.